 Inpatient psychiatric services

-The Child and Adolescent Psychiatry Inpatient Program offers inpatient psychiatric care for a variety of childhood and adolescent psychiatric disorders.
-State-of-the-art care is provided for patients with mood, anxiety, psychosis, behavioral and developmental disorders.
+The Nyman Family Unit for Child and Adolescent Mental Health and Wellness offers inpatient psychiatric care for a variety of childhood and adolescent psychiatric disorders.
+State-of-the-art care is provided for suicide, self-harm behaviors, mood disorders, anxiety disorders, psychosis (difficulty recognizing what is real and what is not), eating disorders and behavioral disorders.
 Diagnosis and treatment are provided by a multidisciplinary team led by a physician, and include nursing, social work, activity therapy, psychology and learning specialists.
-Treatment can include individual or group therapy, family therapy, parent guidance and medication.
-The program also provides academic assessments and advocates for a patient's educational needs in coordination with his/her school staff.
+Treatment can include individual or group therapy, family therapy and crisis stabilization, psychoeducation (combination of cognitive-behavioral therapy, group therapy and education), behavioral planning and intervention, care coordination, educational intervention and medication management.
+The program also provides academic assessments and advocates for a patient's educational needs in coordination with their school’s staff.

 Psychiatric Emergency Services